ChirayuSalgarkar/ChirayuSalgarkar.github.io/_notes/trial.md

 ---
 title: "Notes 1"
 excerpt: "This is a notes testing."
-collection: notes
 ---

 Let's see if this works.